 126 Fall Street,

-In 1917, the former Wesleyan Chapel in Seneca Falls was converted into a movie theater.
-The Regent Theatre gave Seneca Falls three movie houses.
+Originally the former Wesleyan Chapel in Seneca Falls.
+It became Johnson Hall, then Johnson Opera House.
+It was converted into a movie theatre known as Doyle’s Moving Picture House.
+In 1917 it became the Regent Theatre, and gave Seneca Falls three movie houses.
 Almost next door to the Regent Theatre was the Fisher Theatre (later the Strand Theatre), which had opened in 1915.

 The Fisher Theatre and an even older house, the Seneca Theatre, both outlasted the Regent Theatre, which had closed within a few years.
 In later years the building was converted for many uses, including an automobile dealership, a market, an office for the telephone company, a roller skating rink, and a laundromat.